olin/olinomic/rules.md

 This Rule was previously known as Rule 214

-##305
-###Fours Suck
-A rule-change is adopted if and only if the number of players who voted in favor of it was greater than half the number of eligible voters, whole, and not divisible by four.

-This Rule was previously known as Rule 203

-_GN: Rule 203 had the Historical Name "Majority Rules (Eventually)"_

 ##306
 ###Wibbly-Wobbly, Timey-Wimey...
 Stuff
 All dates and units of time are to be measured from the inertial reference frame of an observer at rest on Earth’s surface at mean sea level at 0°00'00.0"N, 0°00'00.0"E, about 306 nautical miles off the coast of Ghana.